-- 33. The core of the CMO consists of two connected and complimentary committees: - (a) The Catchment Management Committee (CMC) The CMC will play two key roles: first, the CMC will represent all stakeholders in collaborating with the WMZ team at each step of the planning process, especially in expressing the catchment development vision, deciding on the planning objectives and key issues, identifying options and considering alternative scenarios.
-The draft final catchment plan will be agreed with the CMC; and second, the CMC will play steering role for the implementation of the catchment plan.
+The CMC will play two key roles:

+- ⇒ Planning: the CMC will represent all stakeholders in collaborating with the WMZ team at each step of the planning process, especially in expressing the catchment development vision, deciding on the planning objectives and key issues, identifying options and considering alternative scenarios.
+The draft final catchment plan will be agreed with the CMC: - ⇒ Implementation: the CMC will play steering role for the implementation of the catchment plan.
 The membership of the CMC would include representatives of all key stakeholder groups in the catchment including the political and technical leadership of the various administrative units in the catchment.
 This is the most important stakeholder group and the WMZ will need to take considerable care including wide consultations to select and mobilize candidates some of whom will have to be motivated.
 The CMC would meet frequently, perhaps every month, during the latter stages of the planning process.